 What is Multiple Myeloma?

-Instead, the myeloma cells multiply in the bone marrow and interferes with the production of good, healthy red blood cells, white blood cells and platelets.
+Unlike most cancers, myeloma does not exist as a lump or a tumour.
+Instead, myeloma cells multiply in the bone marrow and interferes with the production of good, healthy red blood cells, white blood cells and platelets.

 A relapse is when myeloma returns or becomes active again after a period of treatment.

 Designed to provide educational support to patients, caregivers, families and friends, this handbook gives accurate, reliable, and clear information on myeloma.
 Topics cover its causes and effects, how it is diagnosed and the treatment options available in Canada.